Thematic investing is

 The U.S. Business Cycle Will End Before Others

 With unemployment below 4.5% and potential fiscal stimulus, it is likely that the U.S. business cycle will end before cycles in other developed markets run their course.
-This may well end the five plus year stretch of U.S. outperformance and impact sector leadership in the second half of 2017 and beyond.
 This is an example of a cyclical trend where we believe its directional strength and impact make it appropriate to complement our secular themes in portfolio construction.